-Arundel Community Development Services, Inc. (ACDS) prepared the Consolidated Plan, on behalf of Anne Arundel County, in accordance with 24 CFR Part 91 and the County Citizen Participation Plan.
+ACDS prepared the Consolidated Plan, on behalf of Anne Arundel County, in accordance with 24 CFR Part 91 and the County Citizen Participation Plan.
 The Plan was developed in consultation with representatives from a wide variety of agencies and persons who might impact or be affected by its implementation.
 The planning process involved consultation and information gathering from a variety of entities.
-Consultation to establish and set goals occurred, essentially, throughout a five-year period leading up the publication of the Final Consolidated Plan in June of 2020.
+Consultation to establish and set goals occurred, essentially, throughout a five-year period leading up to publication of the Final Consolidated Plan in June of 2020.
 During that time, well-established groups met on a regular basis, including the Anne Arundel Affordable Housing Coalition, the Anne Arundel and Annapolis Coalition to End Homelessness (the Homeless Coalition), and the Regional Fair Housing Group.
-Additionally, staff regularly attended community meetings in the priority revitalization communities including Brooklyn Park, Glen Burnie and Severn, to assess the needs in these areas.
+Additionally, staff regularly attended community meetings in the priority revitalization communities including Brooklyn Park, Glen Burnie and Severn to assess the needs in these areas.
 The formal citizen participation planning process for the Consolidated Plan included three public hearings/forums and approximately 15 additional individual meetings and consultations, focus groups and presentations to stakeholder organizations and community groups in the County.

-Additional opportunities for public engagement were provided as part of the development of this Annual Action Plan and the Fiscal Year 2023 Housing and Community Development Budget process.
-Two public hearings were conducted in Fall 2021 and Winter 2022, and a County Council budget hearing was held in May 2022.
+Additional opportunities for public engagement were provided as part of the development of this Annual Action Plan and the Fiscal Year 2024 Housing and Community Development Budget process.
+Two public hearings were conducted in Fall 2022 and Winter 2023, and a County Council budget hearing will be held in May 2023.
 A 30-day public comment period was provided for members of the public to review and comment on this Annual Action Plan.